ericgarrigues/casino/README.md

 ![AB testing](./images/ab_testing.png)

-In our case we are both doing BLue/Green at the ingress level and canary testing of a new feature (sending pokemons instead of poker cards) at the API Gateway level.
+In our case we are both doing BLue/Green at the ingress level and A/B testing of a new feature (sending pokemons instead of poker cards) at the API Gateway level.

 ### Performances profiling